shofel/dotfiles/README.md

 #  Symlink all we have
 ##

-for x in fish nvim stumpwm fontconfig if test -e ~/.config/$x
+for x in fish nvim stumpwm fontconfig bat if test -e ~/.config/$x
     mv ~/.config/$x{,-backup}
   end